RITRacingSoftware/RITRacingSoftware.github.io/docs/Firmware/index.md

 ## Installing the prerequisites
 To compile code for an STM32 on your computer, a cross-compiler toolchain is required.
 On Linux, the required packages can be installed directly to your system or in a Docker image.
-On MacOS, a Docker image is recommended.
+On MacOS, the required packages can be installed directly to your system via Homebrew.
 On Windows, the toolchain is installed with Windows Subsystem for Linux.

 You will also need to install `git` for accessing our Github repositories and `openocd` for flashing compiled binaries to the STM32.
 The exact process